-Some people put too much meaning on a tangible souvenir because it represents all the good memories they’ve had from a particular destination.
-They go as far as denying themselves the pleasure of revisiting the happy place just because they don’t want to “spoil” the good memories they had there.
-They hold on to a sentimental souvenir that reminds them of this pure and perfect experience.
+Some people put too much meaning on a tangible souvenir because it represents all the good memories they’ve had in a particular destination.
+They go as far as denying themselves the pleasure of revisiting the happy place just because they don’t want to “spoil” the good memories they’ve had there.
+Holding on to a sentimental souvenir constantly reminds them of this pure and perfect experience.

 2. You don’t care about it anymore

 Like I said before, over the years, travel souvenirs can gradually lose their meaning.
-Sometimes it’s because you create better memories elsewhere from where you got the souvenir, or a sweeter experience has replaced the old one.
+Sometimes it’s because you’ve created better memories elsewhere, or a sweeter experience in the same place has replaced the old one.
 That’s part of living and is completely understandable.
 If you start finding that your souvenirs are just starting to clutter your room instead of adding value to your life, then perhaps there’s no point in keeping them with you any longer.

 3. You’ve become a frequent traveller in the same destination

 Becoming a frequent traveller not only entails opportunities to make more travel memories and collecting souvenirs from different places.
 It also means that you’re more likely to return to the place where your sentimental souvenirs come from.
 Why?
 Because by this time, you’ve grown used to the ins and outs of budget travelling, grabbing airfare promos, and trip planning.